auth0/auth0-deploy-cli/README.md

 2. Click “Create Application”
 3. On Create application page:
    a.
 Name it “Deploy CLI” or similar
    b.
-Select “Machine to Machine Applications” as application type
+Select “Machine to Machine Applications” as the application type
    c.
 Click “Create”
 4. On the “Authorize Machine to Machine Application” page
    a.
 Select “Auth0 Management API”